VirtoCommerce/vc-docs/user_docs/docs/store/overview.md

 Virto's Store module comes with the following features:

 + **Multistore:** You can have any reasonable number of stores configured within Virto Commerce Platform.
 This may be handy both when you offer goods or services of different kinds and when you want to target different types of customers.
-+ **SEO management:**<!---link to SEO widget--> You can specify all SEO options, such as meta title and description, keywords, URL slug, image alt text, etc., for each of your stores to make it better discoverable on the web.
++ [**SEO management:**](configuring-store.md#SEO) You can specify all SEO options, such as meta title and description, keywords, URL slug, image alt text, etc., for each of your stores to make it better discoverable on the web.
 You can do so in multiple languages, too.
-+ **Individual payment and shipping methods:**<!---link to p/s widget--> You can select which payment and shipping methods will be available for each store.
++ [**Individual payment and shipping methods:**](configuring-store.md#shipping-and-payment-methods) You can select which payment and shipping methods will be available for each store.
-+ **Managing tax providers:**<!---link to tax widget--> You can select which tax providers will be available for each store, as well as edit those tax providers' details.
++ [**Managing tax providers:**](configuring-store.md#tax-providers) You can select which tax providers will be available for each store, as well as edit those tax providers' details.
-+ **Settings:** <!---link to settings widget-->The store module allows you to configure a number of useful settings right within the appropriate store using the relevant widget.
++ [**Settings:**](configuring-store.md#settings) The store module allows you to configure a number of useful settings right within the appropriate store using the relevant widget.
-+ **Asset management:**<!---link to assets widget--> You can organize all assets, such as images, for your store, right within the module UI.
++ [**Asset management:**](configuring-store.md#assets) You can organize all assets, such as images, for your store, right within the module UI.
 + ***Linking customer accounts across stores (currently under development):*** Your customers may log in to another store of yours if they have an account in one.

 ## More Details